 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care patients that required more assistance with activities of daily living over time.
-ADL's include activities such as dressing and continence.
-Some argue that this is a reasonable measure of a patient's well-being.
+This is the percentage of patients that required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

 In Fairport Baptist Homes, 14.12% Percentage of Residents